 The BC Provincial Academic Detailing (PAD) service is a medication education service that provides objective, balanced, evidence-informed drug information on best prescribing practices.
 The BC PAD service was launched in March 2008, and is available to physicians and other health care professionals in all regional health authorities.

 What is academic detailing?

-Academic detailing is a form of continuing medical education (CME) in which a knowledgeable and experienced health care professional (usually a pharmacist) visits a physician or other health care professional at their place of work for one-on-one discussions on selected drug therapy topics.
-Academic detailing (sometimes called educational outreach) provides in-depth, evidence-based information at a time and place convenient to the participant.
+Academic detailing is a form of continuing medical education (CME) in which a knowledgeable and experienced health care professional (usually a pharmacist) visits the clinician at their place of work for a one-on-one, or small group, discussion on selected drug therapy topics.
+Academic detailing (sometimes called educational outreach) provides practical, in-depth, evidence-based drug information at a time and place convenient to the participant.
 Several randomized controlled trials and systematic reviews have found that academic detailing is an effective form of CME.

 How much time is involved?

 Each session generally takes 30-45 minutes, but can be tailored to as little as 15 minutes or as long as 60 minutes depending upon the needs and time constraints of the individual or small group.
 The PAD pharmacist will make arrangements to meet in person, or arrange a Web conference at a time convenient for the participant(s).
 A different therapeutic topic is discussed at each session.

 Suggestions for topics are welcome from all sources.
 Consideration is given to medications frequently prescribed in primary care with important clinical developments such as new evidence on efficacy and safety, and topics with known therapeutic dilemmas or controversies.
 PAD’s goal is to present the evidence so that the clinician can make an informed therapeutic decision.

 How is the content for each topic developed?